Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale

-Here, we manually sampled 50-audio samples from across our dataset.
-One of the authors then classified these samples as shouted/non-shouted speech.
-On cross-referencing these with the labels assigned by our classifier, we found precision to be 0.91 and recall to be 0.75. \cite{baghel2021automatic} contributed the Indian Broadcast News Debate (IBND) dataset, which contains news debates from Republic TV along with annotations for shouted vs. normal speech.
-On the IBND dataset, we found performance to be a precision of 0.86 and a recall of 0.71, based on 62,375 samples belonging to the test split.
-Since the domain of the IBND dataset and our own dataset is the same, i.e. “Republic TV debates”, our results on the IBND dataset can also be considered a reliable indicator of similar performance on our own dataset.
+\textbf{Validation for classification of speech into shouted and non-shouted categories}: We manually annotated 50 audio samples from our dataset, classifying them as shouted or non-shouted.
+Our classifier achieved a precision of 0.91 and a recall of 0.75.
+The Indian Broadcast News Debate (IBND) dataset \cite{baghel2021automatic}, which includes debates from \channel~ with shout annotations, showed our classifier had a precision of 0.86 and a recall of 0.71 on 62,375 test samples.
+Given the IBND dataset shares our dataset's domain, these results suggest comparable performance on our data.